 Manufacturers have the upper hand when it comes to video content marketing.
-On the shop floor there’s an abundance of innovative techniques and specialist material to film, and passionate employees who can come to life sharing their specialist knowledge in front of the camera.
+On the shop floor there’s an abundance of innovative techniques and specialist material to film, as well as passionate employees who can come to life sharing their specialist knowledge in front of the camera.

 Viewers remain curious about technical advances in the industry - just look at the enduring success of the documentary television series ‘How it’s made’.

 Additionally, consumers have an unshakable interest in product quality and will perform search queries reflective of this.
-This will serve you well if you make video that aids their research; 90 per cent of user say that seeing a video about a product contributes to their purchase decision.
+This will serve you well if you make video content that aids their research; 90 percent of user say that seeing a video about a product contributes to their purchase decision.

-Buyer personas ought to recognise themselves and their story in the content you make - help them do so by highlighting specific problems and then addressing the concerns they might have with straightforward, candid advice.
+Buyer personas ought to recognise themselves (and their story) in the content you make.
+Help them do so by highlighting specific problems, and then addressing the concerns they have with straightforward, candid advice.

-To help structure your interview, write down topics and questions you would like to address and give them to the client ahead of time so that they have the chance to come up with a considered response.
+To help structure your interview, write down topics and questions you would like to address.
+Give them to the client ahead of time so that they have the chance to come up with a considered response.

 Encourage them to provide answers in full sentences - this will improve continuity by making your footage easier to edit.

-A conversation about what made the customer’s experience with your business special - your culture, approaches to specific difficulties, how you differ from competitors, and how you support customers after the sale - will show viewers why they should choose you over others.
+A conversation about what made the customer’s experience with your business special - your culture, approach to difficulties, how you differ from competitors, and how you support customers after the sale - will show viewers exactly why they should choose you over others.